bit-ml/dolos/README.md

 done
 ```

-Evaluate (generates Figure 6 in the paper):
+Finally, to obtain the evaluation metrics and generate Figure 6 in the paper:

 ```bash
 streamlit run dolos/methods/patch_forensics/show_cross_model_performance.py